 Day pack: There are so many options for hiking day packs.
 Fit is key in being comfortable while hiking.
-Head to your local small business outdoor retailer (support the little guys if you can!
+Head to your local small business outdoor retailer (support the small businesses if you can!
 In Portland, we LOVE Next Adventure!) to get measured for the right pack for you.
 I personally wear a Granite Gear Athabasca 26 men’s pack & love it!

 Camera: Smart phones take incredibly good photos these days and they are light & easy to access.
 If you bring a digital camera, consider a waterproof, padded bag to keep it safe while hiking.
 (Personally, I use an old tortilla bag to keep my camera dry. 😁)

 Small essential items: Small first aid kit, headlamp/flashlight, pocket knife, toilet paper, a small trash bag (Ziploc freezer bags work wonderfully) to pack out all your trash & pick up any trail trash you come across, tampon/maxi pad, chap stick, sunscreen, sunglasses, bug spray, fire (matches/lighter), hand sanitizer, prescription eye wear, personal locator beacon (if you’re hiking alone in remote areas.)

 Cash/ID: Trail head parking lots often require a parking pass (usually $5 or $10).
 Also, you might want an after hike treat in a town nearby!
 We always slip our IDs in our packs as well & leave our wallets at home.

 After Hike Self Care Items: Leave flip flops (your sore hiking feet will thank you!), dry clothes (during the rainy season), extra water & snacks in a cooler in your car.